sashianl/sample_service/README.md

 ## Configuration

-The `deploy.cfg` configuration file contains a key, `metadata-validator-config-url`, that if provided must be a url that points to a validator configuration file.
+The `deploy.cfg` configuration file contains a key, `metadata-validator-config-repo`, that if provided must be a relative github path that points to a validator configuration github repo.
+The configuration repo should have chronological releases containing a configuration file called `metadata_validation.yml`.
+A direct file URL overide can also be provided with the `metadata-validator-config-url` key.
 The configuration file is loaded on service startup and used to configure the metadata validators.
 If changes are made to the configuration file the service must be restarted to reconfigure the validators.

 The configuration file uses the YAML format and is validated against the following JSONSchema: